Find out if constant headphone use can cause permanent damage to your skull and what to do to avoid headphone dents.

 However, there have been viral posts on Reddit every so often that make fun of streamers’ ‘head dent’ after wearing them for hours.

-The most well-known case is Tyler1’s head dent.
+One of the most well-known cases is Tyler1’s head dent.
 When this League of Legends streamer took off his headphones, a crease on his head was visible on camera.
 Mizkif’s headset dent is another similar clip.
 He had the same headband crease happen to him after streaming for a few hours.

 If headphones can’t dent your head, then why do these streamers have an apparent crease on their head after wearing them?
 There are two possible reasons for this:

 Headphone hair happens when your headphones’ headband exerts pressure on the top of your head over a prolonged period of usage, flattening the hair.
 If the headband is tight enough, it may also leave a temporary crease on your scalp.

 You don’t need to worry about it since headphone hair won’t cause any permanent damage.
 So, your hair will gradually return to its original shape in a few minutes.
 But if the crease ticks you off more than it should, check how to get rid of the headphone dent.